zxcvbn

 "Clades" are the sound engines for zxcvbn.

-There are eleven different kinds of clades - each with its own sound characteristics and eccentricities.
+There are thirteen different kinds of clades - each with its own sound characteristics and eccentricities.

 1. mx.synths is an engine that lets you manipulate over a dozen hand-crafted SuperCollider patches, each with four available mods and individual filter.